 "After nine days in Vietnam, both Nicole and Nathaniel concluded that it was a rewarding experience.
 Although they were bitten by many mosquitoes and even fell ill halfway during the trip, they were able to rise up and have a never-say-die attitude.
 Presenting their work on stage to an audience about their films during the screening was also a new experience for them.
 I was proud of them as I could witness them beaming cheek to cheek, full of pride for what they had done.
 For me, I felt that it was indeed money well spent on a different kind of holiday which brought back many invaluable returns."

-- Phyllis Yeo, mother of Nicole and Nathaniel Lim, participants in Skillseed's Film For Good Course in 2014
+- Phyllis Yeo, mother of participants in Skillseed's Film For Good Course in 2014